 - Feed the Dinosaur: We have a box that is made to look like a dinosaur with his mouth open.
 We have cards that have hearts on them and different pictures.
 We take turns choosing a card that starts with the L sound (L for love) and feeding it to the dinosaur.
 He only wants to eat things that start with L!

-For the full details and all the printables of the circle time activities, hop on over to our Teachers Pay Teachers Store to grab a copy!
-It’s 50% off for the first 24 hours!
+For the full details and all the printables of the circle time activities, hop on over to my Teachers Pay Teachers Store to grab a copy!

 Our writing activities all relate to the book too!
 We do a combination of shared writing, interactive writing, and independent writing.
 Here’s what our writing lessons look like: